UnderscorePoY/pokemon-routetwo/README.md

   `"-bbs <ATK>/<DEF>/<SPD>/<SPC>"` : Sets up manual badge boosts.
 Useless for Gen2.

+  `-xburn` : Calculates physical damage with burn applied (option only available for the player).

 ###### 4.4.3.2.
 Experience
   `"-sxp <NUM>"` : Divides all earned experience by `NUM`.
   `"-sxps <FIRST>[/SECOND...]"` : Divides first enemy Pokemon experience by `FIRST`, the second by `SECOND`, etc.